rtaph/RepResProj2/RepResProj2.md

 ![](RepResProj2_files/figure-html/chunkExpl7-1.png)

 On an absolute basis, floods have been the most costly weather event to Americans (USD 144 billion).
-However, by looking at the relative impact (below), we see that the US bears the heaviest costs per event for `HEAVY RAIN/SEVERE WEATHER` (USD 2.5 billion).
+However, by looking at the relative impact below, we see that the US bears the heaviest costs per event for `HEAVY RAIN/SEVERE WEATHER` (USD 2.5 billion).

 ```r